VaYe'ehav Omen: The piyyut in Ashkenaz

 The recitation of the piyyut VaYe'ehav Omen in Ashkenaz is well-established and widespread, and appears throughout the books of customs (minhag).
 The recitation of the piyyut on Purim is mentioned, for example, in the 13th century Seder of Troyes, the 13th century Book of Minhagim of Meir of Rothenburg, and in the writings of the Maharil and the Levush.

-On the other hand, Rabbi Sa'adiah ben Natan Neta, a student of the Vilna Gaon, writes the Gaon did did not recite the piyyut, and as a consequence, numerous Ashkenazic communities today refrain from its recitation.
+On the other hand, Rabbi Sa'adiah ben Natan Neta, a student of the Vilna Gaon, writes that the Gaon did not recite the piyyut, and as a consequence, numerous Ashkenazic communities today refrain from its recitation.
 Rabbi Yechiel Michel Tucazinsky notes that the custom of the perushim in Israel is not to say the kerovah, while the Hasidim recite it.

 Evidence for the prominence of the piyyut VaYe'ehav Omen in the Ashkenazi rite is that it is still recited in communities that have largely rejected recitation of piyyutim throughout the year.
 For instance, the piyyut was recited in the Volozhin Yeshiva, the old Bet Midrash of Berlin, and today in the Beth Medrash Govoha.
 The Netziv justifies the recitation of the kerovah, even in communities in which piyyutim are rarely recited, on the basis of it expounding upon the miracles of Purim.

 The musical tradition for reciting the kerovah on Purim is outlined by Sholom Kalib.